MonadBFT: Fast, Responsive, Fork-Resistant Streamlined Consensus: Proofs

 \item $W(v')$: Let $\mathit{tc}$ be any TC with $\mathit{tc}.\view = v'\geq v+1$ such that $\mathit{tc}.\highQC \neq \bot$.
 Then, any proposal $p_{\mathit{tc}}$ with $p_{\mathit{tc}}.\blockid = \mathit{tc}.\highQC.\blockid$ strictly extends $p$ and $\mathit{tc}.\highQC.\view \geq v + 1$.

 \item $Z(v')$: Let $\mathit{tc}$ be any TC with $\mathit{tc}.\view = v'\geq v+1$ and $\mathit{tc}.\hightip \neq \bot$.
-Then, the proposal whose tip is $\mathit{tc}.\hightip$ strictly extends $p$ and $\mathit{tc}.\hightip.\blockheader.\qc.\view \geq v$. \end{itemize} Note that proving $X(v')$ is equivalent to proving the statement of the lemma.
+Then, the proposal whose tip is $\mathit{tc}.\hightip$ strictly extends $p$, $\mathit{tc}.\hightip.\view \geq v + 1$ and $\mathit{tc}.\hightip.\blockheader.\qc.\view \geq v$. \end{itemize} Note that proving $X(v')$ is equivalent to proving the statement of the lemma.
 Therefore, we start by proving the rest.

 \underline{$Y(v' = v + 1)$:} Consider any correct validator $i \in S$.
-By the first paragraph of the proof, validator $i$ updates its local tip in view $v + 1$ to a tip that strictly extends proposal $p$ and whose view is $v + 1$.
+By the first paragraph of the proof, validator $i$ updates its local tip in view $v + 1$ to a tip whose block header matches that of $p'.\block$ and whose view is $v + 1$.
 Since $i$ can update its local tip at most once per view and $p.\view = v$, it follows that $Y(v' = v + 1)$ holds.